PRACTICE AREA

 - If the DFEH finds a violation, it can take on your case and send it to the DFEH Legal Division to pursue.

-- If the DFEH finds no violation, it will close its case and give you a right to sue letter.
-You are then free to take the court to case yourself.
+- If the DFEH finds no violation, it will close its case and give you a right-to-sue letter.
+You are then free to take the case to court yourself.

 You might have to wait for the state to finish its administrative process.
-Or, you can call an attorney to file your complaint and get an immediate right to sue.
-Call Harlan Hillier DiGiacco at (619) 330-5120 to discuss fast-tracking your case.
+Or, you can call an attorney to file your complaint and get an immediate right-to-sue.

 How Does a San Diego Employment Discrimination Law Firm Prove Your Discrimination Claim?